khalfpap/angular-2-webpack-boilerplate/README.md

 │   ├─ webpack.common.js            // common webpack configuration for the development and production configurations
 │   ├─ webpack.dev.js               // webpack configuration for development; extends webpack.common.js
 │   └─ webpack.prod.js              // webpack configuration for bundling our application for production
-├─ src
+├─ public ...                       // Common location for media files, fonts and 3rd party source files.
+│                                   // Note that this folder will not be copied to the dist folder as │                                   // part of the build process.
+Instead, webpack will copy all referenced resources │                                   // to /dist/asset and update their associated reference appropriately ├─ src
 │   ├─ app                          // application folder
+│   │   ├─ readme ...               // implementation of the ReadmeComponent
+│   │   ├─ app.component.html       // the template for the AppComponent
+│   │   ├─ app.component.sass       // styles for the AppComponent
+│   │   ├─ app.component.ts         // defines the AppComponent; the root component for our app
+│   │   ├─ app.module.ts            // defines the AppModule which pulls our app together by bootstrapping
+│   │   │                           // the AppComponent, and registering app dependencies
+│   │   ├─ app.routing.ts           // defines routing for the AppModule
-│   │   └─ index.ts                 // main entry-point of our application
+│   │   └─ index.ts                 // main entry-point of our application responsible for bootstrapping the AppModule
-│   ├─ styles ...                   // defines styles for the entire app
+│   ├─ styles                       // defines styles for the entire app │   │   ├─ _fonts.sass              // font definitions
+│   │   ├─ _material.sass           // all Material Design styles
+│   │   ├─ _theming.sass            // defines a Material Design theme
+│   │   └─ index.sass               // the root Sass module for our global styles
 │   ├─ global.d.ts                  // defines any missing TypeScript type definitions
 │   ├─ index.ejs                    // template that defines the apps index.html
-│   └─ main.ts                      // responsible for loading and bootstrapping our app
+│   ├─ main.ts                      // responsible for loading and bootstrapping our app
-│
+│   └─ polyfill.ts                  // imports all polyfills that are needed for Angular 2 to work in older browsers │
 ├─ .editorconfig                    // defines a base coding style to be applied to files throughout the project │                                   // the format is automatically recognized by many IDEs